codefuupanda/codefuupanda/README.md

 - 👋 Hi, I’m @PlacodeIt
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning C#, JavaScript, basically .Net
+- 🌱 I’m currently learning C#, JavaScript, python, sql
 - 💞️ I’m looking to collaborate on everything that I can learn, and teach.

 <!---